Banknotes of the Canadian dollar

 Banknotes of the Canadian dollar are the banknotes or bills (in common lexicon) of Canada, denominated in Canadian dollars (CAD, C$, or $ locally).
 Currently, they are issued in $5, $10, $20, $50, and $100 denominations.
 All current notes are issued by the Bank of Canada, which released its first series of notes in 1935.
 The Bank of Canada has contracted the Canadian Bank Note Company to produce the Canadian notes since then.
 The current series of polymer banknotes were introduced into circulation between November 2011 and November 2013.
 Banknotes issued in Canada can be viewed at the Bank of Canada Museum in Ottawa.

 Currently produced series

-The currently produced banknote series of the Canadian dollar both consist of polymer banknotes: the 7th series (Frontier), which was launched in 2011, and the 8th series, which was launched in 2018.
+The currently produced banknote series of the Canadian dollar both consist of polymer banknotes: the 7th series (Frontier), which was launched in 2011, and the 8th series (Vertical), which was launched in 2018.

+On 6 May 2023, Prime Minister Justin Trudeau announced that the $20 bill would be updated to feature the new king, Charles III.
+On December 16, 2024, it was announced that Terry Fox would be featured on the next edition of the $5 banknote, and that Wilfrid Laurier would instead be featured on the next $50 note.

 Production

 Notes are issued by the Bank of Canada, but the actual production of the banknotes is outsourced to the Canadian Bank Note Company in accordance with the specifications and requirements of the Bank of Canada.
 All wording on the notes appears in both of Canada's official languages, English and French.
 Banknotes were printed on paper composed of pure cotton.
 Cotton fibre was discontinued and replaced by a synthetic polymer starting in 2011, with the last of the paper banknotes being made available in November 2013.